-We anticipate publishing an update e-newsletter about once every six weeks, with additional updates and alerts when relevant.
+We anticipate publishing an updated eNewsletter about once every 6 weeks, with additional updates and alerts when relevant.

 Send any feedback or questions to: firstname.lastname@example.org

-Agencies in Cumbria have been working together to improve the quality and accessibility of services for children and young people with Special Educational Needs and/or Disabilities (SEND) and in March 2019 Ofsted and the Care Quality Commission (CQC) carried out an inspection of these services.
+Agencies in Cumbria are working together to improve the quality and accessibility of services for children and young people with Special Educational Needs and Disabilities (SEND).
+In March 2019 Ofsted and the Care Quality Commission (CQC) carried out an inspection of these services.
 The inspection identified a range of areas where improvements were needed.

 Many of the findings and recommendations had already been identified by our teams and we know there is much to do to make improvements for young people in Cumbria.